Activities of the Usability and User Experience Community

 About the list Rules

-The STC UUX Community hosts an e-list for discussion of usability, user
+The STC UUX SIG hosts an email list for discussion of usability, user

-that allows any member of the SIG to join a discussion group.
+The Usability SIG email list web service allows SIG members to join a discussion group.
 Messages

 posted to the group are sent to your email address.
 You can reply to